Pavithra-257/Zomato-SQL-Project/README.md

 ## 📂 Project Files

-- `Zomato Project.sql` – All 20 SQL business queries
+- `Zomato Project.sql` – Contains All 20 SQL business queries
+- `ERD.png` – Entity Relationship Diagram
+- `Zomato.png` – LOGO

 ---

 ## 📌 Conclusion

 This project showcases my **SQL querying skills**, use of **analytical logic**, and ability to derive **business insights** from raw transactional data.
-It demonstrates a real-world business scenario like **Zomato, Swiggy, or UberEats**, and answers key questions stakeholders care about.
+It demonstrates a real-world business scenario like **Zomato** and answers key questions stakeholders care about.

 > This is part of my portfolio as an aspiring **Data Analyst**, using only **SQL** for this project.